What is The MAAQ?

 There are many different codes of model aircraft flying.
 Radio Control which includes War Birds, Scale, Racers, Miniature, Gliders, Sea Planes, Helicopters to name a few.
 Free Flight has both indoor and outdoor types.
 Control Line is a good introduction to model flying.

 Model aircraft flying comes under the control of the Civil Aviation Safety Authority and for that reason it is advisable to join a club.

 There are Civil Aviation orders written which govern the sport, to which the MAAQ use as a minimum requirement.

 How to Start

-Clubs are open most Sundays with some operating on weekdays as well.
+Clubs are open most weekends, Saturday and/or Sunday, with some operating on weekdays as well.